23

 He was studying law at University when he was conscripted into the

-Army and fought on the Eastern front in World War I later the Western.
+Army and fought on the Eastern front in World War I later the Western front.

 He suffered terrible traumas from the cries of pain and for not going to help